LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Campaign Timeline.md

 - The group arrive at the farm
 - interview the farm hands
 - follows the leads to the creature's hideout
+- set traps around the farm
 ## Day 14
-- early in the night,
+- Early in the morning, the creature sets off the trap
+- A fight ensues
+- The last Basilisk surrenders to Jasper, who seems to have a n
 ## Day 15
 ## Day 16
 ## Day 17